DeSinc/SallyBot/README.md

 * Join the bot to your server, follow this guide if you don't know how: https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links

-Put your bot API key in the MainGlobal.cs file
+Put your bot API key and your server's ID in the MainGlobal.cs file (they will error out until you fill them in to show you where to put them)

-Put your server's ID into the MainLoop.cs file

 Press F5 to build it and run and see what happens (it should work first try)